elastos/Elastos.PersonalCloudDrive.Service/docker/README.md

 The available versions should be already pushed to the Docker Hub, but in case you want to try a change locally you can always execute the following command (run from a cloned GitHub repository) to get an image built locally on **Unix**-like operating system:

 ```
-sh build.sh
+./build.sh
 ```

-On Windows, only use the following command in the docker directory:
+On Windows, choose to use the following command:

 ```
 build.bat